treytMSFT/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 To configure a persistent memory device in [Windows](../../database-engine/configure-windows/configure-persistent-memory.md).

-## Add a persisted log buffer to a database
+## Add a persistent log buffer to a database

+The volume or the mount point for the new log file must be formatted with DAX enabled (NTFS) or mounted with the DAX option (XFS/EXT4).

-Use the following syntax to add a persisted log buffer to an existing database.
+Use the following syntax to add a persistent log buffer to an existing database.
 The syntax differs depending on the version of [!INCLUDE[ssnoversion-md](../../includes/ssnoversion-md.md)].

-The volume or the mount point for the new log file must be formatted with DAX enabled (NTFS) or mounted with the DAX option (XFS/EXT4).

-### Add persisted log file in [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)] and later
+### Add persistent log buffer in [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)] and later

 ```sql
 ALTER DATABASE [DB] SET PERSISTENT_LOG_BUFFER = ON (DIRECTORY_NAME = 'path-to-directory');